pimatic/pimatic-guide/development/providing-devices.html.md

       "name": "Kitchen Light"
     }

+You must first register your new Device by calling the `registerDeviceClass` function of the `deviceManager`.

-The framework reads every device config on startup and calls the `createDevice` function, if existing, on your plugin with the device-config from the devices-Section.
-If the device class belongs to your plugin then it should create a device from the device-config and add it to the framework.
+The framework reads every device config on startup and calls the provided `createCallback` function for all registered device of the registered class.
+The callback gets the device-config from the config file and should construct and return the instance of the device:

 <script src="https://gist.github.com/sweetpi/9157350.js?file=providing-devices.coffee"></script>